Taitava/cbUnit/README.md

 2. **Or**: Define `Const CBUNIT_COMMANDLINE = "Some command line arguments"` in your `test_*.cb` file.

 If both of these are present, only the first one will be used.

+## When your application crashes
+(Note that I didn't write *if*...)

+Unfortunately CoolBasic doesn't really have any good debugging features.
+If your application does something wrong during runtime, it probably leads to an infamous error message saying *Memory access violation* (MAV) which does not tell actually anything about what went wrong.

+Unfortunately cbUnit is not a magician who could pinpoint what caused your application to crash.
+But cbUnit does have a couple of features that maybe can become handy when your application does a dramatic exit during testing.
+Before looking at them, let's shortly define, what kind of test program endings are *normal* and what are *unexpected*.

+A test program may exit in one of the following ways:
+- A `test_*.cb` file is completely processed till the end -> *Normal ending*.
+- Your own code calls the `cbUnit_EndProgram()` function to exit the program -> *Normal ending*.
+- A *Memory access violation* or other CoolBasic's default runtime error happens -> *Unexpected ending*.
+- Your own code runs a `MakeError` command -> *Unexpected ending*.

+First of all, cbUnit inspects how the test program exits.
+The test program needs to call a specific function before it exits - otherwise cbUnit interprets that the test program has crashed.
+In this case, the report will contain a message saying that the test program ended unexpectedly, and the message indicates under what `test_*()` function the crash happened.
+(Sorry, but the report does not contain the actual error message of the crash - be it *MAV* or whatever - because there is no way for cbUnit to know it).
+If you divide your test file into many different `test_*()` functions, you might be able to know a little bit better, where the actual source of pain might lay.

+The second feature is not so much related to finding out the source of error, but to cleaning up after a crash.
+In the *Hooks in a test_\*.cb file* section I have discussed briefly about hook functions, such as `hook_Cleanup()`, which can be used to for example delete any possible temporary files that you might have created during your tests.
+But `hook_Cleanup()` gets only called if your application executes normally till the end and does not crash, right?
+Yes, right!
+If your application crashes, `hook_Cleanup()` won't be ever called, and your possible temporary files are left uncleaned on your filesystem.
+But you still have one option for cleaning up the mess.

+If you have defined a function named `hook_CrashPlan()` in your `test_*.cb` file, then after a crash, cbUnit will compile and run a special program whose only purpose is to call your `hook_CrashPlan()` function and then exit.
+Pay attention to the following design aspects of this feature:
+- `hook_CrashPlan()` will be passed one parameter which contains the name of the `test_*()` function under which the crash happened.
+You can use this to check what kind of cleanup might be needed.
+Your function definition needs to have this parameter even if you don't use it for anything - otherwise compiling the crash plan program will fail.
+- `hook_CrashPlan()` is not designed for continuing the execution of your tests or your application.
+It is also not designed for inspecting what caused the crash (simply no such information could be gathered up with this function).
+The only purpose is to clean up temporary files (if you have created any).
+- Do not call any `Assert*()` functions in `hook_CrashPlan()`.
+Their results would not be used for anything.
+- Keep your cleanup process *at the grassroots level*: Try to avoid calling functions from your application as much as you can.
+Try to cope with vanilla CoolBasic commands.
+If you use a lot of your application's custom functions in `hook_CrashPlan()`, you will take a risk that also this cleanup program will crash just like the original program did.
+- To keep things as simple as possible, the program that calls `hook_CrashPlan()` does not call any other `hook_*()` functions.
+If your cleanup process requires calling other `hook_*()` functions that you have defined in the same file, you can do it in the `hook_CrashPlan()` function.

 ## Settings
 ### In test_*.cb files